Tornado outbreak of February 28 – March 1, 2017: Perryville, Missouri/Vergennes–Elkville–Mulkeytown, Illinois

 The tornado weakened to high-end EF2 strength as it crossed Country Road 906, destroying a garage and collapsing the exterior walls of a residence.
 As the tornado continued through sparsely populated areas further to the northeast, it produced a mixture of EF2 and EF3 damage to homes.
 A few homes along this portion of the path were left with only a single interior room standing, and multiple outbuildings were destroyed.
 Large hay bales from one of the outbuildings were thrown up to 50 yards away.
 As the tornado crossed the Mississippi River into Illinois, trees along the riverbank were shredded and debarked.
 The tornado took on a multiple-vortex structure at this point, as evidenced by multiple distinct ground striations in nearby fields, and also attained its peak width of 0.6 mi.
 Once in Illinois, the tornado continued at EF2 strength as it passed south of Rockwood, snapping hundreds of trees and a few power poles.
 A house at the edge of the damage path sustained EF0 roof damage.
 Past Rockwood, the tornado tore through the Shawnee National Forest, downing thousands of trees at EF1 to EF2 strength as it continued to the northeast.
 EF1 and EF2 damage continued to the south of Ava, as numerous trees were snapped and uprooted and several outbuildings were completely destroyed.
 East of Ava, many trees, mobile homes, and frame homes sustained considerable damage, and additional outbuildings were destroyed as damage continued to range from EF1 to EF2 in intensity.
-The tornado then narrowly missed the town of Vergennes to the south, completely destroying a house at EF3 intensity.
+The tornado then passed through the southern outskirts of Vergennes, completely destroying a house at EF3 intensity.
 Outbuildings and large grain silos were destroyed, and trees and power poles were snapped just south of town as well.